feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

   }' | jq
 ```

-### Pushing features to the online store
+### Pushing features to the online and offline stores.
-You can push data corresponding to a push source to the online store (note that timestamps need to be strings):
+You can push data corresponding to a push source to the online store and offline stores (note that timestamps need to be strings):

 You can also define a pushmode to push offline data, either to the online store, offline store, or both.
 The feature server will throw an error if the online/offline
 store doesn't support the push api functionality.